 Money Smart Week

-Participate in "Money Smart Week @ your library," a national initiative in its fourth year between the ALA and the Federal Reserve Bank (Chicago) to provide financial literacy programming to help members of your community better manage their personal finances.
+Participate in Money Smart Week, a national initiative in its seventh year between the ALA and the Federal Reserve Bank (Chicago) to provide financial literacy programming to help members of your community better manage their personal finances.
 Visit the Money Smart Week home page of the Federal Reserve Bank (Chicago) for additional details about Money Smart Week.
 See also Become a partner.

 Libraries of all types can and do participate, providing programming for all ages and all stages of life on topics such as: basic budgeting; managing student debt; retirement planning; home purchasing; saving money through couponing; and how to prevent identity theft.

-In 2013, 500 public, academic, school, and even prison libraries in 47 states participated.
-So mark your calendars to participate April 5-12, 2014!
+In 2016, over 1000 public, academic, school, prison, and other libraries in 48 states participated.
+So mark your calendars to participate April 22-29, 2017!